DataManagementLab/wannadb/evaluation/README.md

 ### Evaluating the results

 To create the plots of F1 scores per attribute and extractor and corresponding inference times, run the script `plot_results.py`.
 Prior to execution, you'll need to set `DATASET` to the dataset you want to evaluate the extractors on, and insert all extractors you want to include into the `ORDER` list and adjust the `PRETTY_LABELS` accordingly.
+If you already have computed results available, `experiment_3.py` does not need to be run again, simply place the results into the `evaluation/results` folder similar to as described above.